Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 #### Full devices and browsers

-* The website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safari and Samsung Internet browsers.
+* The website was tested on Google Chrome, Mozilla Firefox, Microsoft Edge, Safari, and Samsung Internet browsers.
-* Testing was not done on Internet Explorer due to it being depreciated in favour of Microsoft Edge.
+* Testing was not done on Internet Explorer due to it being deprecated in favour of Microsoft Edge.
 * The website was viewed on a variety of devices, including:
   * Custom built desktop PC, running Windows 10
   * Acer Aspire V Nitro Laptop, running Windows 10